pbastowski/meteor-typescript/README.md

 ## tsconfig.json

-For Meteor 1.3 this package allows you to configure just one option in `tsconfig.json`
+For Meteor 1.3 this package allows you to configure the following options in `tsconfig.json`

+#### Transpiling `.js` files

+By design, only files with the ".ts" extension will be transpiled by TypeScript into JavaScript.
+But, if you want also to also transpile ".js" files then add the config below to your `tsconfig.json`.

 ```json
 {